Navigating the End of Life for Spring Framework 5.3 and 6: What You Need to Know

 - Evaluate the compatibility of your existing Java version with newer Spring versions or other frameworks.

-- Incremental Upgrades:some text
+- Incremental Upgrades:

 - If you're still on a version older than Spring 5.3, consider the latest Spring 5.3.x before moving to newer versions (see Spring Framework 5.x upgrade guide).
 This incremental upgrade approach helps mitigate the risk by allowing you to address changes in smaller, more manageable steps.
 The goal is to get your application to Spring Framework 6 generation.
 Even better, if your application uses Spring Boot, this upgrade guide will be beneficial to get it up to date with Spring Boot 3 (which uses Spring Framework 6).
 Once you are on Spring Boot 3.0 and Spring Framework 6.0, use the following release notes and upgrade guides to get on the latest versionssome text